Suspect charged in rapper Tupac Shakur’s fatal shooting makes first court appearance in Las Vegas

-LAS VEGAS (AP) — A self-described gangster who police and prosecutors say masterminded the shooting death of Tupac Shakur in Las Vegas in 1996 made his first court appearance Wednesday on a murder charge.
+LAS VEGAS (AP) — A self-described gangster who police and prosecutors say masterminded the 1996 shooting death of Tupac Shakur in Las Vegas made his first court appearance Wednesday on a murder charge.

 Duane “Keffe D” Davis, 60, stood shackled, wearing a dark-blue jail uniform and plastic orange slippers.
-He was scheduled to be arraigned on the charge Wednesday, but the hearing was cut short after he asked Judge Tierra Jones to postpone the hearing while he retains counsel in Las Vegas.
-Jones rescheduled the arraignment for Oct.
-19.
+He was scheduled to be arraigned on the charge Wednesday, but the hearing was cut short after he asked Clark County District Judge Tierra Jones to postpone the hearing while he retains counsel in Las Vegas.

-“It’s already been 27 years and then the legal process, so-called wheels of justice, moves historically slow,” he said.
+Mopreme Shakur, the rapper’s stepbrother, wasn’t in court Wednesday but told The Associated Press that he’s been following developments in the case from his home in Los Angeles, even as he and his family are “trying to manage our expectations.”

-Davis was arrested last week near his home in suburban Henderson.
-A few hours after his arrest last Friday a grand jury indictment was unsealed in Clark County District Court charging him with murder.
+Davis was arrested last Friday near his home in suburban Henderson.
+A few hours later, a grand jury indictment was unsealed in Clark County District Court charging him with murder.
+Davis denied a request from the AP for an interview from jail where he’s being held without bond.

-Los Angeles-based attorney Edi Faal told the AP in a brief phone call after the hearing that he is Davis’ longtime personal attorney and is helping him find a Nevada lawyer.
+Los Angeles-based attorney Edi Faal told the AP in a brief phone call after the hearing that he is Davis’ longtime personal lawyer and is helping him find a Nevada attorney.

 “I have worked with him for more than two decades,” Faal said.
 “But at this point I do not have a comment.”